Explus unveils its new Condition Option trading product

-LONDON, Jan 20, 2020 - (ACN Newswire) - Explus has unveiled the Condition Option, its third innovative option trading product and a new milestone in its product development.
+LONDON, UK / ACCESSWIRE / January 20, 2020 / Explus has unveiled the Condition Option, its third innovative option trading product and a new milestone in its product development.
 Explus (www.explus.com) is a blockchain derivatives trading platform operated by Explus Broker International Ltd., which focuses on benchmark pricing of digital currencies such as bitcoin, Shanghai Stock Index, Hang Seng Index, Nasdaq, and others for ultra-swing traders.
 With option innovation as the goal, it has successively launched trading products such as the Trend Option, Boundary Option and Condition Option.

 Since the release of its first product in August 2019, Explus has developed a number of innovative financial derivatives trading products.
 Aiming at the existing blockchain trading markets and the international financial status quo, Explus uses innovative blockchain technologies to meet the needs of swing traders in terms of market model, prompt judgment, quick delivery, high-speed retracement and return, for a high-yield and low-risk investment experience.
 Facing issues such as intensive trading time, long investment cycle, high investment threshold and complex trading rules, Explus proposes precise solutions to enable swing traders to invest fairly, quickly and simply with innovative options trading.